Sha’Carri Richardson makes statement with blistering 200m at US Olympic trials | KRDO

 Having already secured her spot on the US team for the Paris Olympics by winning the 100 meters last week, Richardson’s time of 21.99 seconds further cemented her status as a strong favorite to win silverware at the Games.

-Only compatriot Mckenzie Long has run faster this year, clocking 21.83 seconds while taking victory at the NCAA Championships earlier this month and 21.95, also at the Championships.
+Only compatriot Mckenzie Long has run faster this year, clocking 21.83 and 21.95 seconds at the NCAA Championships earlier this month.

 Long ran the fifth-fastest time in Thursday’s heats, behind Gabby Thomas – the 200m bronze medalist at the Tokyo Olympics – NCAA record holder Abby Steiner, and 2019 world championship silver medalist Brittany Brown.